fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Preventing an accidental undefined result

-Let's extend the backend to support fetching one specific entry with a HTTP GET request to route <i>api/diaries/:id</i>.
+Let's extend the backend to support fetching one specific entry with an HTTP GET request to route <i>api/diaries/:id</i>.

-The DiaryService needs to be extended with  <i>findById</i>-function:
+The DiaryService needs to be extended with a <i>findById</i> function:

 ```js
 // ...